duluthlee1/Gemini-API-Developer-Competition/README.md

 This innovation is particularly beneficial for research teams working on nano devices and novel semiconductor materials, offering them a convenient, efficient, and automated solution for quality assessment during the semiconductor fabrication process.

+# You can download the model weights from this link: Model Weights Download Link.https://drive.google.com/file/d/1-1pCXq6E3t56JPqT0E_FVxXX76ctGWzw/view?usp=sharing

 # How to Use the Web Application
 # Upload Images:

 Click on the "Upload Images for Analysis" button.